-For questions about how to get your Medi-Cal services after you leave our plan, contact CalOptima Health's Customer Service department at 1-714-246-8500 or toll free at 1-888-587-8088 (TTY 711).
+If you have questions about your Medi-Cal benefits, call CalOptima Health Customer Service at 1-888-587-8088 (TTY 711).

-D. Your medical services and drugs until your membership in our plan ends
+D. Your medical items, services and drugs until your membership in our plan ends

 If you leave our plan, it may take time before your membership ends and your new Medicare and Medi-Cal coverage begins.
 During this time, you keep getting your prescription drugs and health care through our plan until your new plan begins.